GeoMOER/moer-base-python/docs/units/_unit01/unit01-01_Intro.md

 ---

-## ⚙️ What is an Algorithm?

-An **algorithm** is a sequence of step-by-step instructions to solve a specific problem or perform a task.

-### Example: Baking a Cake (Algorithm)

-This is an algorithm!
-Just like a recipe, programming algorithms give exact instructions to achieve a goal.

-{% include figure image_path="/assets/images/unit_images/u01/algo_backen.png" %}
----

 ##  Python and AI – Real-World Impact

 Python is the go-to language for Artificial Intelligence and Machine Learning due to: